 In addition to teaching undergraduate beekeeping courses at Delaware Valley University in Doylestown, PA and Temple University, Ambler, PA, I also teach beginner and more advanced continuing education beekeeping courses at these schools.

 Introduction To Beekeeping

-Delaware Valley University, Doylestown, PA, Friday, Saturday and Sunday, July 2018 dates to be determined.
+Delaware Valley University, Doylestown, PA, July, 2022.
+Dates to be determined.
 By popular demand, this course has been lengthened from one intensive weekend to two, thus allowing more time for work in the apiary and for discussion, while maintaining coverage of essential topics.
-This extended two-weekend course is designed for hobbyists, beginning beekeepers or for experienced beekeepers wanting a refresher course or more current information than they have.
+This extended two-weekend course is designed for hobbyists, beginning beekeepers or for experienced beekeepers wanting a refresher course or more up to date information than they have.
 In this course you will learn about:

 • Honey bee biology and behavior